MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/new-address-book.md

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-This topic presents an overview of creating address books for Microsoft Dynamics 365 Commerce.
+This topic describes how to create a new address book in Microsoft Dynamics 365 Commerce.

 ## Overview

 Address books are used in Microsoft 365 Commerce for various reasons including storing customer lists and employee lists for a channel.
-Address book can be used for single channel use or shared between channels.
-The below steps are used to create an address book.
+Address books can be used for a single channel or shared between channels.

 ## Create a new address book

-The following procedure explains how to create a legal entity from within Commerce Headquarters app.
+To create a new address book, follow these steps.

-1. Go to **Navigation pane** > **Modules** > **Channel setup** > **Address books**.
+1. Go to **Navigation pane \> Modules \> Channel setup \> Address books**.
-1. From the action bar, click **New**.
+1. On the action bar, select **New**.
+1. Enter name and description information.
+1. On the action bar, select **Save**.

 The following image shows the creation of an employee address book for a retail store.